ironscar/dba-starter/postgres/docs/10 - backup-restore.md

   - to force archive, we can set `archive_timeout` to 60 (seconds is the unit)
   - this will bloat the archive storage since even these WAL files are as big as the usual WAL files
   - maybe undo the timeout after test (set it back to 0 to disable it)
+- Postgres seems to create multiple WAL files ahead of time
+  - at the end of the `archive_timeout`, it checks if there have been any updates to the DB
+  - if not, no WAL files are archived
+  - if yes, then that particular WAL file is archived and Postgres switches to one of the newly created ones
+  - once archived, eventually Postgres cleans up the WAL files already archived
+  - it also tends to archive the current WAL file when the container is shut down (though we shouldn't depend on this)
+  - it also goes ahead and creates even newer ones, to use once these get switched out too
 - We can check when something went wrong with archiving in the `pg_stat_archiver` (though it doesn't specify why it failed)

+- Now we will go ahead and restore it one WAL file at a time to see whether we can see updates made in `student` table
+- Before restore, we ought to do the following:
+  - omit files from `pg_wal` of backup as it reduces risk of mistakes (`rm *` will remove all WAL files and throw error for `archive_status` directory without deleting it)
+  - omit files from `pg_replslot` so that replication slots of primary dont become part of backup (may lead to indefinite archiving of WAL files)
+  - may want to stop user connections to the server by updating `pg_hba.conf`
+  - copy the archived WAL files over to the same path in new container and make sure directory belongs to `postgres` user by `chown`
+    - for now we will copy all the WAL files over to `/root/archived_wals` in new container
+    - and then copy one by one into `/var/lib/postgresql/data/archived_wals`
+  - we also have to update `postgresql.conf` to add `restore_command = 'cp /var/lib/postgresql/data/archived_wals/%f %p'`
+  - since we are going to load from the base-backup, let's also get rid of the current directory and copy over `basebackup_full` again as `pgdata` (this time with the omissions though)
+  - then restart the container

+[FURTHER-TODOS]
+- This is not working as database is not starting up with error `invalid checkpoint record`
+  - Probably need to take a proper base backup again while archiving is enabled and then retry
+- Try setting `recovery_target_time = '2024-12-17 12:45:00+00'` in `postgresql.conf` to recover upto that time (set the actual time, here is a format example only)

 ---